 Enesel's score of 8 is lower than 65% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2021, Enesel S.A. reported total carbon emissions of approximately 43,840 kg CO2e, comprising 2,200 kg CO2e from Scope 1, 76,650 kg CO2e from Scope 2, and 34,890 kg CO2e from Scope 3 emissions.
-This data reflects a significant reduction in emissions compared to 2020, where total emissions were about 110,310 kg CO2e, with Scope 1 at 1,390 kg CO2e, Scope 2 at 96,480 kg CO2e, and Scope 3 at 102,440 kg CO2e.
-Despite these reductions, Enesel has not established specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The company has not cascaded emissions data from any parent organisation, indicating that all reported figures are derived directly from Enesel S.A.
-Overall, while Enesel has made strides in reducing its carbon footprint, further commitments and structured reduction targets would enhance its climate strategy and align it with industry standards.
+In 2021, Enesel S.A. reported total carbon emissions of approximately 113,740 kg CO2e, comprising 2,200 kg CO2e from Scope 1, 76,650 kg CO2e from Scope 2, and 34,890 kg CO2e from Scope 3 emissions.
+This represents a significant reduction from 2020, when total emissions were approximately 200,310 kg CO2e, with Scope 1 emissions at 1,390 kg CO2e, Scope 2 at 96,480 kg CO2e, and Scope 3 at 102,440 kg CO2e.
+Despite these reductions, Enesel has not set specific reduction targets or climate pledges, nor does it appear to have cascaded data from a parent organisation.
+The company has disclosed emissions across all three scopes, indicating a commitment to transparency in its climate impact reporting.
+Overall, while Enesel has made strides in reducing its carbon footprint, further commitments and targets could enhance its climate strategy and align with industry standards for sustainability.

 Access structured emissions data, company-specific emission factors, and source documents